Cystoid Macular Edema

 Diagnosing Cystoid Macular Edema

-Our retina specialists, Dr. Leonard Kirsch and Dr. Richard Hairston will determine the diagnosis and cause of cystoid macular edema by taking an extensive history and by performing a very detailed examination of your retina using special microscopes and lenses.
+Our retina specialists, Dr. Leonard Kirsch, Dr. Richard Hairston, and Dr. Ho will determine the diagnosis and cause of cystoid macular edema by taking an extensive history and by performing a very detailed examination of your retina using special microscopes and lenses.
 The doctor may also recommend a test called a fluorescein angiogram.
 This test involves injecting a vegetable dye into a vein in the arm and taking black and white photographs of the retina using a special camera (these pictures are NOT X-rays).
 The photographs allow the doctor to confirm the diagnosis of cystoid macular edema, to determine where the leaky blood vessels are located, to discover how much leakage is occurring, and to guide treatment recommendations.

 Treatment of Cystoid Macular Edema